kamataak/bspam/README.md

 data frame.
 When running functions in this package, variable names for required variables need to be specified.

-The `orfr` package comes with several data sets.
+The `bspam` package comes with several data sets.
 To demonstrate some basic usage of key functions in the package, an example passage-level student data set `passage2` is used here.
 The data set `passage2` is consisted of reading accuracy and time data for 12 passages from 85